lucasbarrosomk6/disco/bible/my_manual.md

 3. Review and optimize component rendering
 4. Identify and resolve any memory leaks
 5. Optimize asset loading and management
+6. Update relevant job notes in this manual after completing the performance optimization job

 ## Security Audit Job